Melaku-Y/Control-of-Inverted-Pendulum-on-a-Cart/README.md

 ## Detailed Results

 For a comprehensive analysis, the simulation generates a detailed report in PDF format.
 This report includes plots, key metrics, and insights into the system's behavior.
-You can find the PDF report in the `results` folder after running a simulation or download it directly [here](https://github.com/Melaku-Y/Control-of-Inverted-Pendulum-on-a-Cart/blob/main/Melaku_MESIHU_Final_Report.pdf).
+You can find the PDF report [here](https://github.com/Melaku-Y/Control-of-Inverted-Pendulum-on-a-Cart/blob/main/Melaku_MESIHU_Final_Report.pdf).

 If you want a detailed user manual, please take a look at this PDF [here](https://github.com/Melaku-Y/Control-of-Inverted-Pendulum-on-a-Cart/blob/main/GUI_User_Manual.pdf).